josephrexme/josephrex.me/_posts/2017-02-03-big-o-notation-explained.md

 };
 {% endhighlight %}

-but note here that the operation remains linear and the only difference is the brevity and neatness that comes with having it written as a Hashmap.
+but note here that the operation remains a constant and the only difference is the brevity and neatness that comes with having it written as a Hashmap.

 **O(n)** Simple loops are good examples of linear complexity.
 A loop is passed an input (n) to execute n number of times.